The Pussy Grabber Plays

 Hippo underwent a full development process at Hunter College-The City University of New York overseen by Obie-award winning playwright Branden Jacobs-Jenkins in March/April 2018.
 The play recevied a staged reading as the opener of The 2018 Rita and Burton Goldberg MFA Playwrights Festival at The Frederick Loewe Theatre (dir.
 Knud Adams).

-It was most recently presented by Invulnerable Nothings in a staged reading at The Stockwell Playhouse in London, as directed by the playwright and featuring Mary Lou McCarthy, Callan Purcell, and Aimee Pollock.
+It was most recently presented by Invulnerable Nothings in a staged reading at London’s Stockwell Playhouse on July 22, 2018, as directed by the playwright and featuring Mary Lou McCarthy, Callan Purcell, and Aimee Pollock.

 Love's Labour's Lost

-First presented as a staged reading in April 2016 as part of The New York Public Library's celebration of the 400th anniversary of Shakespeare's death, this fast paced gender-inverted telling is currently being developed into an educational touring production.
+First presented as a staged reading in April 2016 as part of The New York Public Library's celebrations at the 400th anniversary of Shakespeare's death, this fast paced gender-inverted telling is currently being developed into an educational touring production.
 It was last featured at the 2018 New York Shakespeare Convention.